 Cranberry Apple Stuffed Pork Loin

-- 1 boneless pork loin (about 3 pounds)
+- 1 boneless pork loin (about 3 to 4 pounds)

 - Sea salt and freshly ground pepper